theIDinside/statsdb/README.md

 # In-memory database for the scraped data for HSV

+This is purely a document/mental model for me.
+Says absolutely nothing useful to anyone else.

 ## Dependencies
 Uses fmtlib & nlohmannjson (there are faster libraries...
 I know).